dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 ## Fundamentals

 CSRF attacks rely on the default browser behavior of sending cookies associated with a domain with every request made to that domain.
 These cookies are stored within the browser.
 They frequently include session cookies for authenticated users.
-Cookie-based authentication is the most popular form of authentication used by web applications.
-However, token-based authentication systems have been growing in popularity in recent years, especially for SPAs and other "smart client" scenarios.
+Cookie-based authentication is a popular form of authentication. token-based authentication systems have been growing in popularity, especially for SPAs and other "smart client" scenarios.

 ### Cookie based authentication